inbravo/java-to-scala/seventh-milestone/implicits.md

 		/* Create new variable 'name' */
 		val name = "InBravo"

-		/* Call method 'sayHello' using implicit method call */ /* See carefully that 'sayHello' does not belong to original Predef.String.
-With the help of implicit, it sounds like addition to String class */ println(name.sayHello)
+		/* See carefully that 'sayHello' does not belong to original Predef.String */ println(name.sayHello)
 	  }

-	  /* Implicit class with a method 'sayHello' */ implicit class Greeter(val name: String) {
+	  /* Implicit class with a method 'sayHello'.
+A constructor parameter is must for any implicit class */ implicit class Greeter(val name: String) {

-		def sayHello = "Hello " + name;
+		/* All the methods of any implicit class are bound to context */ def sayHello = "Hello " + name;
 	  }
 	}
 	```
-	*	Implicit conversions using functions:
+	*	**Implicit conversions using functions**: